isomerpages/nlb-biblioasia/articles-archive/features/_posts/2017-10-07-post-early-malay-printing-in-singapore.md

 [^4]:Teeuw, A. (1959).
 The history of the Malay language: A preliminary survey. *Bijdragen tot de Taal-, Land- en Volkenkunde, Deel, 115* (2), 138–156, pp. 140, 149.
 Retrieved from JSTOR via NLB’s [eResources](http://eresources.nlb.gov.sg/) website.

-[^5]:Edwards, E.D., & Blagden, C.O.A.
+[^5]:Edwards, E.D., &amp; Blagden, C.O.A.
 (1931).
 A Chinese vocabulary of Malacca Malay words and phrases collected between A. D. 1403 and 1511 (?). *Bulletin of the School of Oriental Studies, University of London, 6* (3), 715–749, pp. 718–748.
 Retrieved from JSTOR via NLB’s [eResources](http://eresources.nlb.gov.sg/) website.

 [^6]:Bausani, A. (1960, December).
 The first ItalianMalay vocabulary by Antonio Pigafetta. *East and West, 11* (4), 229–248, pp. 233–240.
 Retrieved from JSTOR via NLB’s [eResources](http://eresources.nlb.gov.sg/) website.